huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Milk
 - [x] Lettuce

-#### London socialite Tara Browne was the inspiration for what classic Beatles song
+#### London socialite Tara Browne was the inspiration for what classic Beatles song?

 - [ ] Michelle
 - [ ] Got To Get You Into My Life
 - [x] A Day in the Life